 6. Gotemba Premium Outlets

-Shop your hearts out at Gotemba Premium Outlets.
+If your Mount Fuji day trip from Tokyo has a shopping agenda, Gotemba Premium Outlets is a top pick.
 This flagship mall is situated in Gotemba, offering a remarkable view of Mt.
 Fuji.

 Unlike other shopping centers, this one is very huge, featuring over hundreds of stores and restaurants.